pravega/pravega-operator/doc/auth.md

 Pravega Operator Supports Passing of Auth Parametes as Secret which are mounted as file in both Segment Store and Controller (Operator mounts these secrets in Segementstore pod it's mounted at `/etc/ss-auth-volume` and in Controller pod at `/etc/controller-auth-volume` respectively)

 Note that Pravega has to use this feature and start Picking below specified values from file insted of jvm properties which it currently does.
+(This is not implemented at pravega end currently)

 Below is how we can create secret and expose them as file for Auth related properties:-